Abhishek-Mike/Personal-Portfolio/README.md

 5) 'Know More' details to be added
 6) 'Clients' details page to be added
 7)  Non-Hosted - JS Projects to be added
 8)  headlink alignment bug
+9)  Know more to be added

-#Completed
+#Completed tasks
-mailto
+1) mailto at sent
-knowmore updated
+2) About me added